Recipe Overview

 It’s not difficult to make.
 One of the things you’ll like about this soup is that you can have it on the table in less than 45 minutes.
 It’s a pretty uncomplicated recipe.
 There’s the extra step of making a white sauce but that’s easy and you can do it as the soup cooks so it doesn’t take any extra time.

 You can easily adapt the recipe.
-If you are looking for a non-dairy or vegetarian soup, you’ll find ideas for making those adaptations and others in the Make It Your Own section below, and on the recipe card.
+If you are looking for a non-dairy or vegetarian soup, keep reading for ideas.

 - Boneless Skinless Chicken Breasts: A good source of lean protein, boneless skinless chicken breasts are diced into bite-sized pieces that cook quickly.
 If you prefer dark meat, use boneless skinless chicken thighs instead.